 Both of these cured meats are seasoned with garlic and pepper and cooked in traditional hot-air ovens, with the air temperature gradually rising to 85°C, bringing the centre of the meats to 75°C.

-Bologna Salame rosa and Lyon in gentile are available all year round.
+Bologna Salame rosa and Lyon are available all year round

 Bologna province and Cento-pievese municipalities